codeheng/codeheng.github.io/docs/eng/writing.md

 **举例：**

-- There are mainly two factors contributing to this social phenomenon.
+- There are mainly several factors contributing to this social phenomenon.
 - Personally, among all the factors that account for this trend, the following are worth mentioning.
 - When it comes to the significance of this phenomenon, I feel it necessary to discuss the matter further. (万能)